 Training Seminars And Research

-Residents are required to attend 3 seminars that are offered by Department faculty and guest speakers and are held throughout the training year.
-The Assessment and Teaching Conference is a didactic seminar which meets weekly for 1-1/2 hours and covers advanced assessment and treatment issues, including empirically supported treatments, ethical and professional issues, and issues of cultural and individual diversity.
+Residents are required to attend three seminars that are offered by department faculty and guest speakers and are held throughout the training year.
+The Assessment and Teaching Conference is a didactic seminar which meets weekly for 1-1/2 hours and covers advanced assessment and treatment issues, including empirically-supported treatments, ethical and professional issues and issues of cultural and individual diversity.
 The Psychotherapy Case Conference meets every other week for 1-1/2 hours and focuses on presentation and discussion of diverse diagnostic and treatment cases.
-Residents meet bi-weekly as a group with the Director of Clinical Training and on alternate weeks attend a support group specifically for psychology residents.
+Residents meet bi-weekly as a group with the director of clinical training and on alternate weeks attend a support group specifically for psychology residents.